MellowBeaver/OrderAPI/README.md

 This is a simple API to demonstrate CRUD operations along with sort and filter functionality on a database.

+Test cases are covered for Create, Read, Update and Delete functions and not Sort/Filter function.

 # Usecases

 This API has 6 use cases: